 GREEN: 16-gauge wire, printed [TAIL SECTION] #948 RIGHT TURN/BRAKE, this wire provides power to the right rear turn signal.
 This wire has power anytime the hazard switch is activated and when the turn signal lever is in the up/right turn position and the ignition switch is in the ON/RUN position.
-On vehicles with integrated turn/brake lights, this wire also carries the brake light power.
-In those cases, this wire will also have power anytime the brake pedal is pressed.
+This wire also carries the brake light power and will have power anytime the brake pedal is pressed.

-WHITE: 16-gauge wire, printed [TURN SWITCH]#918 BRAKE SWITCH INPUT, this wire feeds the brake light power into the turn signal switch for vehicles with integrated turn/brake signals.
-This wire has power anytime the brake pedal is pressed.
+WHITE: 16-gauge wire, printed [TURN SWITCH] #918 BRAKE SWITCH INPUT, this wire feeds the brake light power into the turn signal switch for vehicles with integrated turn/brake signals.
+This wire has power anytime the brake pedal is pressed and splices into ORANGE #950 to provide power to a cab-mounted 3rd brake light.
 Those with separate turn and brake lights will not need this WHITE #918 wire.